paulgoodjohn/SolarPowerClass/README.md

 All the stuff in here is freely available for anyone to use - likewise, if anyone out there in the wider internet world has stuff that isn't here please submit the changes you would like via a pull request (the tab above).
 Feel free to clone this, look at all the documents and please, have a go.
 The worst thing that could happen is the world gets to be a little bit better :)

 - News:
-  - As part of the December 2020 covid relief bill, the investment tax credit (ITC) under Section 48 was extended by two years.
-That is, a solar project that begins construction in either 2020, 2021 or 2022 is eligible for a 26% ITC.
-A solar project that begins construction in 2023 is eligible for a 22% ITC.
-Solar projects that begin construction after 2023 are only eligible for a 10% ITC.
-Likewise, solar projects that are placed in service after 2025 are only eligible for a 10% ITC.
+  - As part of the Inflation Reduction Act of 2023 a solar project that begins construction in either 2023 is eligible for a 30% ITC.

 - Vendors:
   - https://www.solaris-shop.com/